CopilotKit/CopilotKit/community/demos/Meditation Companion.md

-Here's a README template tailored for your "Meditation Companion" project based on the provided format:

----

 # 1. Meditation Companion
 - **Meditation Prompt Display**: This app offers users calming meditation prompts, providing a peaceful space for mindfulness and introspection.
 Each prompt updates with an aesthetically pleasing real-time clock and date display.